webmastersmith/pixx/README.md

 - Images _above-the-fold_ (e.g. images you see as soon as the web page loads) should have `withBlur: true` option.
   - The `<link preload ... />` tag printed to the console should be added to the `<head>` section.
   - `loading: 'eager'` option should also be set.
+See _Pixx Options / Blur_ 👇.
 - Images _below-the-fold_ by default will have the `loading: 'lazy'` option set.
 - The `sizes` option informs the browser of how much of the viewport the image will take.
 Default is `100vw`.
 The browser will choose the _best_ image based on this option and it's pixel density.
 If image is full width of screen, `sizes` option is not needed.